tackman/yurikure/rule-src/rule-en.md

 #### Game of Love

-This action is a game of love, played by the girls.
+This action is a Game of Love, played by the girls.
 You need to declare a Game of Love along with the target Girl Pair.
-The target Girl Pair must not already be a couple (a girl in the target Girl's Pair may be part of a couple with another girl).
+The target Girl Pair must not already be a couple (a girl in the target Girl Pair may be part of a couple with another girl).

 The other girls with vote on whether the target Girl Pair should become a couple.